The Intercollegiate is a public-service journalism venture that critically confronts the subject of college sports.

 It proceeds from the notion that the enterprise of intercollegiate athletics, as it has come to be, is neither inherently virtuous nor right-minded, and that it demands skeptical inquiry and public scrutiny.
 The Intercollegiate is unconcerned with on-the-field results and indifferent to the entertainment interests of fans.
 We trust you can find that kind of coverage in a thousand other college sports media platforms.

 We endeavor to skeptically examine college sports through our emailed dispatch, Newsletter of Intent, and a weekly podcast.
 (You can subscribe to both from this website.)
-Behind-the-scenes, we actively collaborate with journalists and academics, in the hopes of bringing greater illumination and understanding to the problems of this multi-billion-dollar industry, which touches every important part of our society and prevails over the American higher education system.
+Behind-the-scenes, we actively collaborate with academics and other journalists, in the hopes of bringing greater illumination and understanding to the problems of this multi-billion-dollar industry, which touches every important part of our society and prevails over the American higher education system.

 The Intercollegiate officially launched on Oct.
 28, 2019.
 Please scroll down to learn more about our roster, contributors and creative partner.